 Many of the ponytails snipped from those taking part in the event will now be turned into wigs for those with cancer, while shorter hair clippings will be transformed into compost and even floating booms to absorb oil spills at sea.

-Ponytails that are 20cm or longer can be dropped off at any World’s Greatest Shave public event or simply posted to World’s Greatest Shave Pony Tails, c/o Sustainable Salons at 15 Salisbury St, Botany, NSW, 2019.
+Ponytails that are 20cm or longer can be dropped off at any World’s Greatest Shave public event or simply posted to World’s Greatest Shave Pony Tails, c/o Sustainable Salons Australia, 15 Salisbury St, Botany, NSW, 2019.

 Ponytails must be a minimum of 20cm and sent back dry and tied at the top, middle and bottom.
 It doesn’t matter if they’ve been coloured.

 At our public events we will also be sweeping up shorter hair clippings and collecting empty cans of coloured hairspray, diverting them away from landfill back into recycled resources.
 Community hosts will also help with recycling hair.